-|Review Cycle: Apr 1, ONY||(30 paragraphs)|
+|Review Cycle: Apr 1, ONY||(31 paragraphs)|

-|Review Date: April 1, 2015||Attachment A|
+|Review Date: April 1, 2017||Attachment A|

-|Reviewer: Associate Provost||Attachment B|
+|Reviewer: Associate Provost|

-3. At Texas State, eligibility to apply and be considered is currently limited to tenured faculty members with (1) at least six years of service at this University, at least two of which must be consecutive and (2) with at least six years of service since his or her last Development Leave, and (3) who have submitted the report(s) from previous leave(s) as required in paragraph 23 of this PPS.
-The service must be full-time duty but need not include teaching.
+3. At Texas State, eligibility to apply and be considered is currently limited to tenured faculty members with (1) at least six years of service at this university, at least two of which must be consecutive and (2) with at least six years of service since his or her last Development Leave, and (3) who have submitted the report(s) from previous leave(s) as required in paragraph 23 of this PPS.
+The service must be full-time duty, but need not include teaching.

-4. Faculty Senate members are not eligible to apply for Development Leave during their tenure on the Senate.
+4. Faculty Senate members are not eligible to apply for Development Leave during their tenure on the senate.

 5. Department Chairs/School Directors may apply for a Research Leave by submitting their request in writing to their dean.
-If the dean approves the research leave, the dean will forward the request to the Provost for final approval.
+If the dean approves the research leave, the dean will forward the request to the provost for final approval.

-a. the application (Attachment A) with original signatures,
+a. the application form

-c. the development leave proposal,
+c. the development leave proposal narrative

 d. an up-to-date curriculum vitae.